 Occupations and Workforce

-Perry is a blue-collar town, with 44.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Perry, you'll notice that it is more blue-collar than most other communities in America.
+44.06% of Perry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Perry is a city of professionals, sales and office workers and construction workers and builders.
 There are especially a lot of people living in Perry who work in office and administrative support (10.68%), management occupations (7.74%) and healthcare (7.21%).

 Telecommuters are a relatively large percentage of the workforce: 7.91% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.